Bobby Darling: Early and personal life

-Pakhi Sharma was born in Delhi, India, as Pankaj Sharma.
+Pakhi Sharma was born in Nashik, India, as Pankaj Sharma.
 Coming out as a trans woman at a young age, she ran into problems with her family due to her gender identity.
 Her mother died when Darling was a teenager.
 She said in a 2009 interview that her appearance on the reality show Sacch Ka Saamna, helped reunite her with her father.
 The two were brought together on the show when her dad was the special surprise guest.

 She has been a vocal supporter of LGBT rights.

 In October 2015, Darling declared that she was going to marry Ramneek Sharma, a Bhopal-based businessman.
 The couple married in February 2016.

 In September 2017, Darling filed for divorce against Ramneek Sharma, citing cheating, breach of trust, matrimonial cruelty and unnatural sex.
 In May 2018, Ramneek Sharma was arrested and sent to jail on charges of domestic violence.
 In a message, Bobby said, “This is to inform all my fans, friends and family that my husband was arrested by Delhi police on 11.5.18 and was in police custody for 4 days.
 Thereafter, he moved application for bail before Delhi courts which has been rejected.
 Justice is being meted out!”.